 1. Loose parts can be dropped and/or lost.
 Bring toys that are self-contained.
 Magnetic-based toys are also an option.
 Make sure they are age-appropriate!

 2. Sensory toys are fabulous, unless you’ve got other passengers to consider.
 Forego the rattles, horns or bells, emphasize texture instead, your row-mates will thank you!

 3. BOOKS!
 Cloth books, activity books and audio books.
 Plus finger puppets are a great option for storytelling.

-◦ Hold a surprise toy or two in your bag to pull out when times start to drag.
+◦ Hold a surprise toy or two in your bag to pull out when time starts to drag.

 ◦ If you’re driving to your destination there are games to PLAY that don’t involve an electronic screen.

 ● Spending time together with family and/or friends ideally should be easy.
 Sometimes it’s not.
 Be prepared for that too.

 Once You’re Back Home…

-It would be accurate to say both of my grandbubs are obsessed with all things containing an engine.
+It would be accurate to say all of my grandbubs are obsessed with all things containing an engine.
 In fact, they typically have a car or truck in each hand.

 When at the airport they’re transfixed and giddy over airplanes.